Gotham Acupuncture

 Dr. Peter Caron

-Dr. Caron is a Doctor of Acupuncture and Oriental Medicine with over 20 years of clinical experience at Gotham Acupuncture on Manhattan's Upper West Side.
-He serves as a professor and clinical supervisor at Pacific College of Health Sciences, and is the founder of the American Acupuncture Guild — a continuing education platform for licensed acupuncturists nationwide.
+Dr. Caron is the founder of Gotham Acupuncture on Manhattan's Upper West Side and a Doctor of Acupuncture and Chinese Medicine with over 20 years of clinical experience.
+He has served as a professor and clinical supervisor at Pacific College of Health Sciences, and is the founder of the American Acupuncture Guild — a continuing education platform for licensed acupuncturists nationwide.

-His clinical focus is the intersection most referrals are made for: patients whose nervous system is maintaining the dysfunction — where fear, trauma, or chronic autonomic dysregulation is preventing them from tolerating or completing care elsewhere.
+His clinical focus is pain, and the systems which maintain pain in the body.
+This has made him an expert in patients whose nervous system is maintaining the dysfunction — where fear, trauma, or chronic autonomic dysregulation is preventing them from tolerating or completing care elsewhere.

-He works regularly alongside pelvic floor PTs, urogynecologists, gynecologists, and mental health practitioners, and welcomes conversations with colleagues about shared patients.
+He works regularly alongside pelvic floor PTs, surgeons, psychiatrists, and internists, and welcomes conversations with colleagues about shared patients.

 20+ Years Experience